 The Law Office of Gary M. Landau, P.A. guides clients through the process of probate.

 Florida Probate Attorney

 Probate is the term for the process of distributing all the assets of a person who has passed away.
 The system involves the courts, a judge, and many legal documents, and usually unfolds over a period of months or longer.
 An experienced Florida probate attorney can help you navigate the probate process with greater ease.

-The Law Office of Gary M. Landau, located in Coral Springs, Florida, in Broward County, has been handing probate estates all across Florida for many years.
+The Law Office of Gary M. Landau, located in Coral Springs, Florida, in Coral Springs, has been handing probate estates all across Florida for many years.
 Attorney Gary Landau has been a probate lawyer for decades, and he and his experienced paralegals are intimately familiar with everything that might come up during the probate process in every county in the state.

 We Probate Estates Everywhere in Florida

 Probate clients of our firm can be located anywhere in Florida or outside the state.
 The county that a probate must be filed in depends on where your deceased love one lived or where the person’s assets are located.
 Our firm has good relationships with court systems all around the state of Florida to successfully handle all the steps of your probate.